TheVilleOrg/phpbb-steamstatus/README.md

 # phpBB Steam Status Extension

-This is a extension for phpBB 3.2 that allows users to add their SteamID to their account in order to have their current Steam profile status displayed on their forum profile and/or posts.
+This is a extension for phpBB 3.2 that allows users to link their Steam account to their account in order to have their current Steam profile status displayed on their forum profile and/or posts.

 [![Build Status](https://travis-ci.org/stevotvr/phpbb-steamstatus.svg)](https://travis-ci.org/stevotvr/phpbb-steamstatus)
 [![Code Climate](https://codeclimate.com/github/stevotvr/phpbb-steamstatus/badges/gpa.svg)](https://codeclimate.com/github/stevotvr/phpbb-steamstatus)

 ## Features

-* Adds a profile field that accepts a SteamID in any format (SteamID, SteamID3, SteamID64, or Steam Community profile URL/vanity name), which is converted to SteamID64
+* Adds a panel to the UCP under the Profile tab with a button to connect your account to Steam
-* Option to display current status on user profiles and in the user section of each post
+* Option to display current status on user profiles and/or in the user section of each post
 * Auto-refresh status at a configurable interval

 ## Install